Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 | tight bounding box | the top-left and bottom-right extent of a symbol or sign |
 | normalization | preprocessing that computes tight bounding boxes, centers the sign, and determines maximum coordinates |

-If these terms stay clear, the spatial layer stays clear.
+If these terms stay clear, the spatial side of the model stays clear.

-## The signbox is a geometry
+## The signbox is a spatial arrangement

 Formal SignWriting is not only a string format.

-The signbox is where writing symbols become an arranged spatial object.
-It matters because the system has to preserve visible written composition while remaining processable in software.
+The signbox is where writing symbols become an arranged written object.
+It matters because the system has to preserve visible composition while still working as text in software.

 ## Symbols